lukwol/NISERuntimeFake/README.md

 -
 It's a helper category for tests in Objective-C.

-Why should I use it?
--
-Because sometimes mocking an object is just not enough :(

 What is does?
 -
 It makes fake objects which can have different behaviour than real objects.